telecomadm1145/CasioEmuMsvc/README.md

 data is written to.
 If `fn` is `nil`, clear the watchpoint.
 * `data:rwatch(offset, fn)`: Set watchpoint at address `offset` - `fn` is called whenever data is read from as data.
 If `fn` is `nil`, clear the watchpoint.

+Some additional functions are available in `lua-common.lua` file.
+To use those, it's necessary to pass the flag `script=emulator/lua-common.lua`.

 ### Build